A Multi-Grained Symmetric Differential Equation Model for Learning Protein-Ligand Binding Dynamics: Results

 \textbf{Problem Setting: MD Simulation in Protein-Ligand Binding.} In this work, we are interested in learning the MD simulation in the protein-ligand binding system, and we consider the semi-flexible setting~\cite{salmaso2018bridging}, {\ie}, proteins with rigid structures and ligands with flexible movements.
-We also conduct an ablation study on the flexible setting in~\Cref{sec:ablation_study}.
 Thus, the problem is formulated as follows: suppose we have a fixed protein structure $\{f^{(p)}, \{\vx^{(p)}_{N}, \vx^{(p)}_{C_\alpha}, \vx^{(p)}_{C}\}\}$ and a ligand with its initial structure and velocity, $\{f^{(l)}, \vx^{(l)}_0, \vv^{(l)}_0\}$.
 We want to predict the trajectories of ligands following the Newtonian dynamics, {\ie}, the movement of $\{\vx^{(l)}_{t}, ... \}$ over time.
 We also want to clarify two critical points about this problem setting: (1) Our task is trajectory prediction, {\ie}, positions as labels, and no explicit energy and force are considered as labels.
 ML methods for energy prediction followed with numerical ODE/SDE solver require smaller timestep ({\eg}, 1e-15 seconds), while trajectory prediction, which directly predicts the coordinates over time, is agnostic to the magnitude of the timestep.
-This is appealing for tasks with larger timestep ({\eg}, 1e-9 seconds), as will be discussed in~\Cref{sec:experiments}.
+This is appealing for tasks with larger timestep ({\eg}, 1e-9 seconds), as will be discussed below.
 (2) Each trajectory is composed of a series of geometries of molecules, and such geometries are called \textbf{snapshots}.
-We avoid using \textit{frames} since we will introduce the \textit{vector frame} in modeling the binding complex in~\Cref{sec:method}.
+We avoid using \textit{frames} since we will introduce the \textit{vector frame} in modeling the binding complex in the following sections.